stefandmn/Mirror/README.md

-# Clue Mirror
+# Mirror

+**Mirror** is a particular VNC server, designed especially for `Raspberry Pi` devices, allowing to share virtual desktop environment, as well as **Kodi** graphical console.

-**Mirror** is a particular VNC server for Raspberry Pi devices allowing to share graphical screens described by X server, frame buffer and OpenGL ES technologies. **Mirror** is an optional module of **Clue OS**, providing console sharing over frame buffer and media player screen sharing and I/O handling over GLES. **Mirror** runs as a system service and a specific configuration might be stored and use in `/opt/clue/etc/mirror.conf` file.
-VNC server instance can be started and run with the following
+**Mirror** is a fully functional linux program, being deployable on any linux system, dedicated for **Clue** environment when you don't have a monitor attached to your device, providing console sharing over frame buffer and I/O handling over GLES for **Kodi** media player.
+**Mirror** runs as a system service and a specific configuration might be stored and use in `/etc/mirror.conf` configuration file.
+VNC server instance can be started and run with the following settings:
-settings:

  - `-c` or `--config-file=FILE` - use the specified configuration file
  - `-d` or `--downscale` - downscales the screen to a quarter in vnc